Big Creek Campground

 Directions

-From Prairie City, turn onto South Main Street.
-Follow to Bridge Street and turn left.
-Continue past the cemetery where the road becomes County Road 62.
-Follow County Road 62 approximately 19 miles to Forest Road 16.
-Turn west onto Forest Road 16 and follow for approximately 6 miles.
-The campground will be on the right.
+From Prairie City, OR, turn onto South Main Street.
+Follow to the junction with Bridge Street, turn left onto Bridge Street and continue out of town past the cemetery.
+The road becomes County Road 62.
+Follow CR 62 approximately 19 miles to the junction with Forest Road 16.
+Turn west onto FR 16 and continue approximately 6 miles; the campground will be on the right.

 Amenities